2024/2025 Membership Renewal is now open!

 For more information on getting started visit Privacy Impact Assessments on the OIPC website or Privacy Tools and Resources on the AMA website.

-The Essentials to Getting Started with Virtual Care
+The Essentials of Getting Started with Virtual Care

 • Obtain patient email addresses and/or mobile numbers